Devolutions/gfwx-rs/README.md

 ci/func_tests.sh ci/test_images/
 ```

-This command will build reference application, build examples and run funtional tests
+This command will build reference application, build examples and run functional tests
-using prepeared images in `ci/test_images/` folder in the `/tmp/gfwx` directory
+using prepared images in `ci/test_images/` folder in the `/tmp/gfwx` directory
 (so working directory stays clean).

 ### Benchmarks